Frequently Asked Questions (FAQ)

 What is the participation criteria?

 Participation in BRI is by invitation only.
-Full criteria may be found on the “Apply Here” page of the website.
-Active participants may nominate new participants.
-Or you may nominate yourself.
+Full criteria may be found on the Join BRI page of the Membership section of the website.
+Active participants may nominate new participants or you may nominate yourself.

-Nominees must be the Chief Executive Officer or a departmental executive in an organization that has human services planning, development, and/or delivery functions.
+Nominees must be either the Chief Executive Officer (CEO) or report directly to the CEO of a human services planning, development, and/or delivery functions in an organization.
 This person, by virtue of his/her position, should or could impact the human services system in a community, state, or region.

 Are there attendance requirements?

 Ordinarily, yes; new participants receive an invitation for three years; if they do not attend at least once in that time, they will be dropped from the invitation list.
 Some participants have attended for ten, twenty, thirty or more years, never missing a session!
 Of course, we all have conflicts.
 We ask that participants attend each year, but in case of conflicts, early notification is